 Here are some utility XQuery scripts that will help you to do this work:

-1. The first script helps you to view the document singled out in the error message:
+1. Script to view the document singled out in the error message.

-2. The second script allows you to delete a duplicate document or property:
+2. Script to allow you to delete a duplicate document or property.

 3. This script helps you delete a duplicate directory.